RasaHQ/NLU-training-data/mood/README.md

-## List of intents in this folder:
+## List of intents in this category:

 * mood_happy
 * mood_unhappy